The Love Bomb: What is Love Bombing & Why Does It Matter?

 Once you're together with the person, have moved in with them, and become dependent, then their true colors shine.
-They become someone who doesn't love you, but instead wants you to be their servant.
-They will get mad whenever you try to talk to other people or step out of their thin, fine line.
+They may become openly controlling, offer less praise, or even begin verbally abusing you.

 The Love Bombs Resume When You're Upset